Daniel Isn’t Real (2019)

 This is a weird one.
 Most of it is quite serious and it is done with a fair amount of style.
 But it also features a 3-minute (very tame) softcore porn scene.
 And much of the later material is played for laughs.
 It also features a lot of padding.
 But I did mostly enjoy it.
 There’s no doubt a great film in this material.

 Starring Jessica Morris (Reel Evil), Eric Roberts (It Wants Blood!), Ariana Madix, Jean Louise O’Sullivan (The Bates Haunting), Nihilist Gelo (Zombies vs Strippers), Robert Zachar (Dragon Fighter), and Circus-Szalewski (The Rockville Slayer).
 Porn actor Jeanie Marie Sullivan is the blond flapper who is naked throughout the film.

 28 July 2021

 A little girl gets a hand-me-down doll that has a demon inside it.
 As a result, the family goes to pieces until they get the help of a psychic who used to own the doll.

 The supernatural aspects of this film work fine.
-But the core of it is really the parents fighting and it doesn’t work well for me.
+But the core of it is really the parents fighting.
 The writing and even the acting is fine.
-The emotional level of the two actors don’t match, however.
+The emotional levels of the two actors don’t match, however.
 Otherwise, it’s an evil doll film and that’s nice.
 Also, the denouement is clever — especially for a micro-budget.